GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/dungeon-generator/index.md

 - Use "NeighborCount(object)" expression to find good places to place treasure.
 A high amount of neighbors means that the tile is a nook or cranny.
 - Use "IsRoomEntrance" condition to identify hallway objects that are adjacent to a room

+An example shows how to procedurally generate dungeons or caves ([open the project online](https://editor.gdevelop.io/?project=example://dungeon-generator)).

 [Read more...](https://victrisgames.itch.io/extension-dungeon-generator)

 ---